kevinjl321/frc-scouting/README.md

 ## Running the program

-Not interested in editing the program for yourself?
+Not interested in installing all those libraries and configuring a workspace?
 Check out our Google Colaboratory [notebook](https://colab.research.google.com/drive/1IWFJB7sgHDXWiZHrEc5p08lfVaIz-cpS) where you can run it directly from your browser!